 - Scripting can be done in most of the widely used programming languages like Java, C#, Ruby and Python

 - It supports most of the popular browsers like Chrome, Firefox, Internet Explorer, Opera, and Safari.

 - Selenium IDE component of the Selenium suite provides record and playback features using which non-programmers can also write automation scripts.

 - Selenium Grid helps in parallel and distributed testing.

 Some of the limitations of Selenium are-

 - Selenium does not provide desktop application automation support.

 - Web Services – REST or SOAP cannot be automated using selenium.

-- Selenium webDriver requires programming language requirement for script creation.
+- Selenium webdriver requires programming language requirements for script creation.

 - For performing common tasks required in automation like logging, reading-writing to external files we have to rely on external libraries.